Rstar284/rusteroids/README.md

 # Rusteroids
-Rusteriods is an asteroids clone written in rust!
+Rusteroids is an asteroids clone written in rust!

 Play the game [here!](xryshirfxn.github.io/rusteroids/)